 Chamber, committee room and office support, ceremonial services, and security advice.
 Corporate services, including payroll services for senators and departmental staff, and support to the Clerk in meeting public governance, performance and accountability and recordkeeping requirements.

-Provision of support services, in conjunction with the Department of the House of Representatives, to the Former Members of Parliament Association.
+Support services, in conjunction with the Department of the House of Representatives, to the Former Members of Parliament Association (FMPA).

-Services are provided to the satisfaction of the President, other office-holders, Senate committees and senators so that they are able to fulfil their roles.
+Services are provided to the satisfaction of the President, officeholders, Senate committees and senators so that they are able to fulfil their roles.

-Positive feedback from senators, their staff and parliamentary office-holders was received throughout the reporting period.
+Services were delivered within timeframes and legislative requirements.
+Consistently positive feedback from senators, including office holders, and their staff was received throughout the reporting period.

-Services are of a high standard, are provided promptly and are accurate.
+Services to the FMPA are of a high standard, are provided promptly and are accurate.

-The primary function of the Black Rod’s Office is to provide support services to the Senate, to Senate committees and to senators when they are at Parliament House, and to deliver administrative services to the department and its staff.
-The office is led by the Usher of the Black Rod and has three operational areas, as shown in figure 12.
-The Usher of the Black Rod undertakes formal and ceremonial roles in the Senate chamber, assisted by three senior staff.
+The primary function of the Black Rod's Office is to provide support services to the Senate, to Senate committees and to senators at Parliament House, and to deliver corporate services to the department.
+The office is led by the Usher of the Black Rod and has three operational areas, as shown in figure 13.

-The Usher of the Black Rod worked closely with all parliamentary departments, through participation in the Parliamentary Administration Advisory Group, the Security Management Board and the Heritage Advisory Board (which was disbanded on 30 June 2014), and as required in the management of the parliamentary precincts.
-The Usher of the Black Rod also administered the Presiding Officers’ Rules for Media Related Activity in Parliament House and its Precincts on behalf of the President.
+The Usher of the Black Rod represented the department on a number of cross-parliamentary forums including the Parliamentary Administration Advisory Group, the Security Management Board and the Joint Management Committee (which oversights the provision of ICT services to the parliamentary departments).
+The Usher of the Black Rod also administered the Presiding Officers' Rules for Media Related Activity in Parliament House and its Precincts, as the President's delegate.

-The Black Rod’s Office maintained its high level of service and support to the Senate, senators and committees during this reporting period.
+The Black Rod's Office maintained its high level of service and support to the Senate, the President, senators and committees during this reporting period.

-Figure 12 Elements and responsibilities of the Black Rod’s Office
+Figure 13 – Responsibilities of the Black Rod's Office

 Membership of the Security Management Board